jasonwang7562-hash/truth-seeker-agentic-storybook/README.md

-# EAZO Emperor Storybook MVP
+# Truth Seeker: An Agentic Storybook

 Interactive children's picture-book MVP for the EAZO Hackathon, based on **The Emperor's New Clothes**.
 The app uses the supplied scene artwork in a linear storybook flow, with a small number of authored thinking checkpoints.
-# Truth Seeker: An Agentic Storybook

 Live Demo: https://emperor-new-cloth.netlify.app